Create a function in the Azure portal that runs on a schedule

-Expand your function and click Integrate.
-This is where you define input and output bindings for your function and also set the schedule.
+In your function, select Integration.
+Here, you define input and output bindings for your function and also set the schedule.

-You now have a function that runs once every hour.
+You now have a function that runs once every hour, on the hour.

 Clean up resources

-Resources in Azure refers to function apps, functions, storage accounts, and so forth.
-They are grouped into resource groups, and you can delete everything in a group by deleting the group.
+Resources in Azure refer to function apps, functions, storage accounts, and so forth.
+They're grouped into resource groups, and you can delete everything in a group by deleting the group.

 You created resources to complete these quickstarts.
 You may be billed for these resources, depending on your account status and service pricing.
 If you don't need the resources anymore, here's how to delete them:

 In the Azure portal, go to the Resource group page.